Interest Group in the Systems Psychodynamics of Organisations (IGSPO)

 The IGCCP Story

-SIOPSA formed the Consulting in Psychology Interest Group during the annual conference in June 2006.
+SIOPSA established the Consulting in Psychology Interest Group during their annual conference in June 2006.
 Our interest group has, since its inception, focused primarily on establishing and growing a sustainable framework for Consulting – and now both Coaching and Consulting Psychology – in South Africa.

 Coaching has, since 2007, steadily gained traction within the South African organisational context.
-Dr Aletta Odendaal was invited, in 2008, to participate in a global dialogue to facilitate the development of coaching.
+Professor Aletta Odendaal was invited in 2008 to participate in a global dialogue to facilitate the development of coaching.
 This culminated in SIOPSA signing the Global Coaching Community (GCC) Dublin Declaration on Coaching.

-From 2010 to 2012, Aletta and Anna-Rosa le Roux (the first IGCCP Chairperson) established an important and solid foundation by liaising and developing key relationships with the international Coaching Psychology academic fraternity.
+From 2010 to 2012, Prof. Odendaal and Dr. Anna-Rosa le Roux (the first IGCCP Chairperson) established an important and solid foundation by liaising and developing key relationships with the international Coaching Psychology academic fraternity.
+During this period, the IGCCP was proud to organise and host the 1st Southern Hemisphere Congress of Coaching Psychology in Pretoria (May 2011).

-Encourage high standards of coaching and consulting grounded in sound research and evidence-based scientist-practictioner application, driven by the specific client’s context
+- Encourage high standards of coaching and consulting grounded in sound research and evidence-based scientist-practitioner application, driven by the specific client’s context.

-Foster cooperative relations with key stakeholders: organisations, government, regulating bodies, interest groups, psychologists, professional bodies and educational institutions.
+- Foster cooperative relations with key stakeholders: organisations, government, regulating bodies, interest groups, psychologists, professional bodies and academic/educational institutions.

-Monitor and hold ourselves accountable for achieving our Vision, on behalf of SIOPSA.
+- Monitor and hold ourselves accountable for achieving our IGCCP SA Vision, on behalf of SIOPSA.

 We are globally connected